LxMLS/lxmls-toolkit/README.md

 ### Summary

 Machine learning toolkit for natural language processing.
 Written for Lisbon Machine Learning Summer School (lxmls.it.pt).
 This is the student version.
 Some parts of the code have been removed for the students to complete.
+The school covers

+* Scientific Python and Mathematical background
+* Linear Classifiers
+* Sequence Models
+* Structured Prediction
+* Syntax and Parsing
+* Feed-forward models in deep learning
+* Sequence models in deep learning

 **Installation of Modules and Tools**